 Sometimes I forget to put on deodorant when I go out.
-Then a mid-day sniff test reveals my error, and I have to go back and home and put some on.
+Then a mid-day whiff reveals my error, and I have to go back and home and put some on.
 Now I do a sniff test before I leave the house.
 Pre-compliance is a morning sniff test that will keep you from having to go back to the beginning.
 It can save you lots of time and money as you take your product to market.

 I don’t think this would make it past the FCC.

 There are a lot of different ways to fix PCB garlic breath.
 For radiated emission testing, there are even fewer options.
 Some pieces of equipment for testing are critical, and others are useful but not mandatory.
 A minimum expenditure is around $3,000.

 Testing Area (Required) - The first thing you need is a space to test in.
 Professionals perform assessments in expensive anechoic chambers.
 Since that would be overkill for what we're disucssing, a rural outdoor area, conference room, or basement will do.
 These places will help mitigate outside signals that can interfere with your experiments.

 Antenna (Required) - Performing a radiated EMI test without a proper antenna limits or voids the rest of this process.
 Which antenna you use will depend on which frequency range you’re operating in and the spectrum analyzer it connects to.
 You’ll want to measure frequencies up to the third harmonic of your operating frequency, so choose your antenna accordingly.